markd315/GitTutorial/README.md

 Cloning is the process of creating a local version of a repository to work on.
 While there are multiple ways to clone a repository, we are going to use Git to do this.

+Open Git and navigate to /c/Users/your_username, which may just show up as a ~.
+If you are having trouble finding it, you can use ls to look at the available choices for where you are currently.
+If you see Users or your_username, use the cd (change directory) command to get to the desired destination.
+This means you should type 'cd Users' or 'cd your_username' to change to these locations.
+If you don't see either of them, you can use 'cd ..' to just move back one level and then try ls again until you find where you need to be.
-Open Git and type in the following command to clone your newly forked repository:
+Once you have made it to the correct location, type in the following command to clone your newly forked repository:

 ```
 $ git clone https://github.com/YOUR_GITHUB_NAME/REPOSITORY_NAME
 ```

 You are going to have to replace the two vague fields in this link with your personal GitHub account Name, and the repository name GitTutorial.
+Once you have successfully cloned this, do cd GitTutorial to change your directory to the GitTutorial.

 ### Tracking Work